 In fact, the owners of the property grew up in it and regularly return here for holidays with their own families.
 There they enjoy relaxing in the large garden, listening to the buzzards meou -ing as they wheel overhead, sometimes seeing a helicopter from Shawbury, perhaps even one of the ones used by Princes William and Harry when they trained there to be helicopter pilots.
 The mediaeval market town of Shrewsbury is only 8 miles away.

 The house is spacious.
-The accommodation consists of 2 large living rooms, a quiet room/study, a fully fitted kitchen and separate utility room, 4 bedrooms, 2 bathrooms and a cloakroom.
+The accommodation consists of 2 large living rooms, a fully fitted kitchen and separate utility room, 4 bedrooms, 2 bathrooms and a cloakroom.
 There is a living room/garden room and a dining room.
 Both face south onto the back garden and are sun-traps, but there is also a gas fire in the dining room and an open wood fire in the living room/garden room should a little extra comfort be required.
 There is plenty of comfortable seating in both rooms and a large table in the dining room which is ideal for playing board games on.
 The television, hi-fi and DVD player are all in the garden room, and there are radios scattered throughout the house.
-Next door to the cloakroom, at the end of the house is the study in which one can quietly sit and read or work.
 Plenty of books and maps are available.

 There are two bedrooms on the ground floor, one containing two single beds and the other a double bed.
-There is also a new bathroom with both a shower and a bath.
+There is also a bathroom with both a walk in shower and a bath with grab rail.
 Bathroom, cloakroom and utility room all have a lavatory.
 A flight of stairs leads up from the airy hall to the other bedrooms, one of which contains a truckle bed (a single bed or can be made into two single beds) and the other a divan double bed measuring 6' 3'' by 4'.
-Again there is a new bathroom, with a shower and lavatory.
+Again there is a new bathroom, with a walk in shower and lavatory.